freedomlayer/freedomlayer_gut/content/offset/offset_account_book/index.md

 of the Conflict.
 If Dan had accepted Charli's reset terms, Dan would have lost credits due to this Conflict.

-TODO: Reformulate:

 This example shows an important phenomenon regarding Conflicts and in-flight Requests.
 When a Request is in progress and two friends have a Conflict:

 - The friend who sent the Request will speculate that the Request will fail.
-- The friend who received the Request will speculate that the Request succeed.
+- The friend who received the Request will speculate that the Request will succeed.

-TODO: Add image here.
+In other words, when a conflict occurs, a node will not propose `balance` as his reset terms.
+Instead, the node will propose `balance + remote_pending_debt`, speculating that all the `remote_pending_debt` will materialize into real credits in the future.
+See the generalized balance diagram above to better understand the relationship between the two different balances.

 # Payments and Invoices